12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 average) as possible.
 Since our line is fully characterized by the two coefficients \\( (\beta_0, \beta_1) \\), our question becomes: what coefficient values should we pick to make our predictions as accurate as possible?

-Perhaps the most obvious approach is simply minimize overall error.
+Perhaps the most obvious approach is to simply minimize overall error.
 But what exactly do we mean by this?
-If we simply took total error to be the sum of all the errors of individual observations (ie \\( \Sigma_i \epsilon_i \\)), our underpredictions would cancel with our overpredictions.
+If we took total error to be the sum of all the errors of individual observations (ie \\( \Sigma_i \epsilon_i \\)), our underpredictions would cancel with our overpredictions.
 The negative would cancel with the positive.
 To correct for this, we can instead try to minimize the sum of squared errors.
 Formally, we want to choose our coefficients to minimize this value: